unixorn/zsh-quickstart-kit/Readme.md

 * [chrissicool/zsh-256color](https://github.com/chrissicool/zsh-256color) - Sets your terminal to 256 colors if available.
 * [djui/alias-tips](https://github.com/djui/alias-tips) - Warns you when you have an alias for the command you just typed and tells you what it is.
+* [eventi/noreallyjustfuckingstopalready](https://github.com/eventi/noreallyjustfuckingstopalready)- Deals with Apple's squirrelly DNS resolver.
+Only loads when you're running on macOS.
 * [peterhurford/git-it-on.zsh](https://github.com/peterhurford/git-it-on.zsh) - Opens your current repository on GitHub, in your current branch.
 * [robSis/zsh-completion-generator](https://github.com/RobSis/zsh-completion-generator) - Adds a tool to generate ZSH completion functions for programs missing them by parsing their `--help` output.
 Note that this doesn't happen dynamically; you'll have to explicitly run it to create a completion for each command missing one.
 * [sharat87/pip-app](https://github.com/sharat87/pip-app) - A set of shell functions to make it easy to install small apps and utilities distributed with `pip`.